mozilla/oldpto/README.md

 * copy config-dist.php to config.php
 * import schema.sql into your own database
-* fill in the blanks in config.php
+* copy config-dist.php to config.php and fill in the blanks

 Note: The app requires LDAP server access.
 You probably need a VPN connection up and running.